mrmasterplan/rwklevelfiles/editor/README.md

 # TODO

 Not supported yet:
 - Kitty and Robot positions.
-The structure is unknown.
+The structure has been deciphered the feature is under preparation.
 - exporting levels from the game into the Tiled editor format is not supported yet.
 The full structure of how paint is encoded is not understood yet.
 - conveyor speed setting.
 We havn't worked on it yet.
 - Level Tags.
 We havn't worked on it yet.